ufal/pcedt2.0-coref/README.md

 The coreferential expressions targeted by our improved alignment approach include central pronouns (embracing personal, possessive, and reflexive pronouns), relative pronouns, and anaphoric zeros.
 In fact, the set of targeted coreferential nodes was selected using solely the morpho-syntactic attributes, without the coreference information itself.
-Each such node is indicated by the `align_coref` attribute.
+Each such node is indicated by the `is_align_coref` attribute.
 More details on the classes of targeted coreferential expressions can be found in (Novák and Nedoluzhko, 2015).

 The manual annotation has been conducted by two annotators for coreferential nodes in Sections `wsj_1900`-`49`.
 These alignment links are labeled by the `coref_gold` type.
 However, for a coreferential node that has no aligned counterpart in the other language, one could not determine if the absence of alignment  is a result of a human decision or a decision by one of the automatic alignment methods.
-The `align_coref` attribute is annotated for this purpose.
+The `is_align_coref` attribute is annotated for this purpose.
-Therefore, if a tectogrammatical node belongs to one of Sections `wsj_1900`-`49` and it has the `align_coref` attribute defined and true, it is clear that this node was treated by hand.
+Therefore, if a tectogrammatical node belongs to one of Sections `wsj_1900`-`49` and it has the `is_align_coref` attribute defined and true, it is clear that this node was treated by hand.
 On the other hand, all the other nodes were aligned using the original alignment, combining GIZA++ and the heuristics.
 The manual annotation of alignment is elaborated in greater detail in (Novák and Nedoluzhko, 2015).

 A supervised aligner has been applied on all the coreferential nodes in PCEDT 2.0 Coref, except for those belonging to Sections `wsj_1900`-`49`.
 The links produced by this aligner are of the `coref_supervised` type.
-Analogous to the manual annotation, the `align_coref` attribute serves to indicate all the nodes treated by supervised approach, even those eventually with no counterpart.
+Analogous to the manual annotation, the `is_align_coref` attribute serves to indicate all the nodes treated by supervised approach, even those eventually with no counterpart.
 The supervised method was trained on the manually annotated data from Sections `wsj_1900`-`49`, using the features capturing the original GIZA++ alignment and the topology of tectogrammatical trees